Die Schnellboot-Seite

 Collection Picture by Savings Bank Gersdorf in Saxony - Picture: Archives Förderverein

-On 15.08.1940 a sabotage act occurred in Ostend, to which the torpedo control center and the torpedo store with 42 torpedoes were victims.
+On 15.08.1940 a sabotage act occurred in Ostend, to which the torpedo control center and the torpedo store with 44 torpedoes were victims.
 By the fragments and wrackage parts the boats "S 24", "S 31", "S 35", and "S 37" were so severely damaged that they had to go back to Germany for shipyard repairs.
 As a consequence the 2.
-SFltl practically was fallen out and the 1.
-SFltl with the boats "S 18", "S 20", "S 21", "S 25", "S 26", and "S 27" were ordered to Rotterdam on 19.08.1940, in order to operate from there against convoys in the Thames estuary.
+SFltl practically was out of action and the 1.
+SFltl with the boats "S 18", "S 20", "S 21", "S 25", "S 26", and "S 27" was ordered to Rotterdam on 19.08.1940, in order to operate from there against convoys in the Thames estuary.
 In the time to follow torpedo and minelaying operation were conducted alternatingly.

 In his "Memories of the Schnellboat-operations in the West 1940 - 1945" ("Erinnerungen an den Schnellbootseinsatz im Westen 1940 - 1945") the former 1 A op at the Staff of F.d.S., Kptlt. a.D.
 Bernd Rebensburg, writes: "...
 Furthermore it is to state that our UK-equipment ... already 1940 was monitored by the English ... as its use gave us away it was rather used as FuMB (Funkmeßbeobachtungsgerät = ESM) since 1941 ..."